 When is SOS open?

 We are open from 11 a.m. to 6 p.m.
-Tuesday through Friday and 10 a.m. to 4 p.m.
-Saturday and Monday.
-On Sundays please call ahead at (808) 635-5117 as the shelter is closed but staff are still present from 9 a.m to 4 p.m.
+Monday through Friday (closed Wednesday but staff still present) and 10 a.m. to 4 p.m.
+Saturday and Sunday.
+On Wednesdays please call ahead at (808) 635-5117 as the shelter is closed but staff are still present from 9 a.m. to 4 p.m.

 If you have a bird emergency, a staff member can always be reached via the SOS hotline phone - (808) 635-5117.